Renaud-D-Harreville/quickamm-frontend/README.md

 ### ⛰️ The Challenge

-The "Accompagnateur en montagne" (AEM) diploma requires candidates to pass an MCQ test at the very beginning of the course.
+The "Accompagnateur en moyenne montagne" (AMM) diploma requires candidates to pass an MCQ test at the very beginning of the course.
 Most existing preparation tools use static questions, where the questions and answers are always in the same order.

 This leads to a common problem: **candidates start to memorize the *pattern* of the answers rather than *understanding* the concepts.**